-The Mina Town Board met on the above date for a public hearing for discussion on implementation of grant monies from NYS Office of Community Renewal Grant Program and the regular monthly town board meeting.
-Supervisor Brumagin called the meeting to order at 7:00 p.m. by leading with the Pledge of Allegiance to the flag.
+The Mina Town Board met on the above date for a special town board meeting due to a quorum not being met at the regular meeting on April 13, 2017.
+Supervisor Brumagin called the meeting to order at 7:00 p.m.
 The following members and guests were in attendance:

-Minutes: Motion was made by Councilman Wilcox and seconded by Councilman Watrous to accept the minutes of the February 9, 2017 meeting as presented.
-Motion carried unanimously.
-Councilman Watrous made a motion to accept the minutes of the January 21st Public Hearing and the continuance of the Public Hearing on February 9, 2017 and on February 20, 2017 as presented.
+Minutes: Motion was made by Councilman Luce and seconded by Councilman Wilcox to accept the minutes of the March 9, 2017 meeting as presented.
 Motion carried unanimously.

 Comments/Concerns from those present:

 - Dave Himelein reported that the county is working on a $50,000 grant to study municipal consolidation and new shared services.
 There is the potential to secure a $20,000,000 grant based upon the outcome of the study.

 - Jeff Park reported that Brian Locke is resigning from the FLVFD board and the board is looking to replace him so they can keep a four member board.
 He presented the town board with a letter stating the FLVFD board reinstated Jack Hamilton as Fire Chief effective April 1, 2017.
 He also reported that Findley Lake, Sherman and Clymer have all brought their ambulances up to code.
 When the departments assist each other, each ambulance will have the same set up and supplies.